 The legal tax evasion lawyer makes a lot of money because he helps save a lot of money.

 Actors make a lot of money because they entertain millions of people.
 Million = a lot of total value = a lot of money.

-Bill Gates made a lot of money because he enabled billions of people to use a computer, which is not nothing.
+Bill Gates made a lot of money because he enabled billions of people to use a computer.

 I make almost no money because I provide almost no value.